remix-run/remix/docs/guides/single-fetch.md

 ### Type Inference

-The current generics support type inference but have a built-in assumption of a JSON-serialized response.
-So, if you return a Javascript object without using the `json` utility, Remix will convert that to a JSON `Response` internally.
+The current generics support type inference but have a built-in assumption of JSON-serialized responses.
+So, if you return a Javascript object from a `loader` or `action` without using the `json` utility, Remix will convert that to a JSON `Response` internally.

-With the new streaming format, this assumption no longer holds, so `useLoaderData<typeof loader>()` in it's current form will _not_ return the proper types because it would assume that a `Date` would be a string on the client 😕.
+With the new streaming format, this assumption no longer holds, so `useLoaderData<typeof loader>()` and other related generics (`useActionData`, `useRouteLoaderData`, `useFetcher`) in their current form will _not_ indicate the proper types because it would assume that a `Date` would be a string on the client 😕.

-In order to ensure you get the proper types when using Single Fetch, we've included a set of type overrides that you can include in your `tsconfig.json` which aligns the `useLoaderData`/`useActionData`/etc. types with the Single Fetch behavior:
+In order to ensure you get the proper types when using Single Fetch, we've included a set of type overrides that you can include in your `tsconfig.json` which aligns the types with the Single Fetch behavior:

 ```json
 {